 Objective 1: Individual prevention of new HIV infection

-• Improve the community environment to enable youth to remain HIV-free
+• Support improvement of the community environment to enable youth to remain HIV-free

 Objective 2: Care, treatment, and support for youth living with and affected by HIV/AIDS and their families

-• Improve and strengthen support groups for youth living with HIV/AIDS
+• Collaboratively improve and strengthen support groups for youth living with HIV/AIDS

 • Increase the knowledge and skills of vulnerable youth and their families living with or affected by HIV/AIDS to improve their wellbeing and resiliency

-Objective 3: Improve the community health system to better support people living with or affected by HIV/AIDS
+Objective 3: Work with partners to improve the community health system to better support people living with or affected by HIV/AIDS

 • Improve the supply chain processes needed to deliver and manage commodities for HIV/AIDS